nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Conda/conda2.md

 conda activate fqc
 ```

-Let's make sure the software was installed correctly:
+Let's make sure the software was installed correctly by looking at the help documentation:

 === "Input"